Fine Tuning Connectivity While Traveling

 There are likely endless combinations and settings you can play around with to enhance things.
 Keep the end goal in mind however - to find a usable configuration for this location.

-Fiddling endlessly may be fun for some, but most of us probably just want to get online, get our stuff done and spend our time exploring our new locations.
+Fiddling and fine tuning a mobile internet setup endlessly may be fun for some, but most of us probably just want to get online, get our stuff done, and spend our time exploring our new locations.

-So get things dialed in as best you can without pulling your hair out and make note of what other options are workable in your testing so that you can revert to them if your setup degrades during your stay (it can happen).
+So get things dialed in as best you can without pulling your hair out and make note of what other options are workable in your testing.
+That way you can revert to them if your setup degrades during your stay (it can happen).

 But most importantly..
 ENJOY!